From a marketing standpoint, the great benefit of online channels is the ability to track and measure how effective they are.

 In the last slide of your presentation, include an easy-to-remember short link to your slides.
 We often use bit.ly because it's free and allows you to customize the link to a more memorable phrase like the conference or talk name.
 In addition to including the link in your presentation, share it out on social media with the conference hashtag after the talk.

 In the basement of my apartment next to my washing machine sits a collection of business and partnership opportunities gone to waste.
 I'm not proud of it.
 But I'm coming clean because I'm guessing a few of you have been there too.
-You go to a conference or a tradeshow, meet scores of interesting people and, like summer camps of years past, you promise to stay in touch.
+You go to a conference or a trade show, meet scores of interesting people and, like summer camps of years past, you promise to stay in touch.

 Now, maybe you're better than me at this, or maybe you've already discovered a useful app like FullContact Card Reader.

 Card Reader is an app that translates in-person business cards to online contact records.
 I first learned about them because HubSpot has a new integration with them that allows you to take pictures of business cards at an event which then automatically translates into contacts in your HubSpot database, enabling you to toss the business cards, send follow-up emails, and better understand the contact's future activity on your site.
-(If you're a HubSpot customer you can log in here to try the integration yourself through Zapier).
+If you're a HubSpot customer you can log in here to try the integration yourself through Zapier).
 But you don't have to be a HubSpot customer to use FullContact Card Reader.
 You can download their iPhone or Android app for free and start using Card Reader at your next event.

 A business card left abandoned in a contact database is just as lonely as one left to gather dust by my abandoned sock bin, so to get the most out of this tool, you want to have a good follow-up strategy.
 When you digitize the business card, include a note to remind you what you and the new contact discussed and make sure any follow up is tailored, relevant, and in the words of Dharmesh Shah, "human."

-"My philosophy is three fold: segment, wait, make it personal," he explained.
+I asked Brad McCarty, Content Director at FullContact, what tips he had for quality post-event follow up.
+He offered the following advice — "My philosophy is three fold: segment, wait, make it personal," he explained.
 "After any big event, I like to wait until the middle of the following week before touching base with the people that I've met.
 That gives those people a chance to catch up from the out of office time, and it seems to increase my response rate versus faster follow ups.
 I don't do phone calls unless someone specifically asks for one, mainly because I find them to be invasive.
 That being said, I do try to make sure that my email to them is as personal as possible.
 It takes more time, but any good relationship requires that investment."

-Offer an Exchange
+3. Offer an exchange.